 Wilton Breach of Peace Lawyer

-If you face breach of peace charges, consider reaching out to a top Wilton breach of peace lawyer to learn how to protect your rights.
-A determined assault attorney could help you figure out how to fight the charges you face.
+If you face breach of peace charges, consider reaching out to a top determined assault attorney.
+A Wilton breach of peace lawyer could protect your rights and help you figure out how to fight the charges you face.

 What Constitutes Breach of Peace Under Connecticut Law?

-Under Connecticut General Statutes § 53a-181, breach of peace charges can cover a variety of conduct seen every day in Wilton, Connecticut.
+Under Connecticut General Statutes § 53a-181, breach of peace charges can cover a variety of conduct seen every day in Wilton.
 The first element requires some sort of intent to cause inconvenience, alarm, or annoyance to another person.
 The second element required is that acting with such intent you: